 - b.
-The NOEC (No Observed Lethal Effect Concentration) is defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+The NOEC (No Observed Lethal Effect Concentration) is herein defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
 Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution. - c.
 This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity. - d.
-Test failure is defined as a demonstration of statistically significant lethal effects to a test species at or below the effluent critical dilution. - e.
 This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple test failures.
-However, upon failure of any WET test, the permittee must report the test results to NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification the test failure.
-NMED will review the test results and determine the appropriate action necessary, if any.
+However, upon failure of any WET test, the permittee must report the test results to EPA, in writing, within 5 business days of notification the test failure.
+EPA will review the test results and determine the appropriate action necessary, if any.